Skip to content

 Solution:

-• Grind coarser: Too fine Grind can cause water to flow only through certain "channels" in the puck, leading to uneven extraction.
-A coarser Grind provides a more even flow.
+• Grind coarser: Too nice Grind can cause water to only flow through certain “channels” in the puck, resulting in uneven extraction.
+A coarser Grind provides smoother flow.

 • Improve puck preparation: Make sure the coffee is evenly distributed in the portafilter to avoid uneven flows.